flashwing-04/showtime-website-project-archive/content/ws20/bachelor/b2-FeedbackApp/features.md

 {{<image src="features_questionnaire.png" alt="A look at the questionnaire" caption="A look at the questionnaire">}}

 {{<section title="Fast and easy">}}
-To get people to respond on a daily basis this process has to be quick and easy.
-Therefore we focussed on getting the best possible assessments with only a few clicks.
+To get people to respond on a daily basis, this process has to be quick and easy.
+Therefore, we focussed on getting the best possible assessments with only a few clicks.
 {{</section>}}

 {{<section title="Automation">}}
 Since our app is connected to the Outlook API, the invitation links for the questionnaires get sent out automatically 5 minutes after the meeting to the meeting attendees.
-The same goes for the evaluation link which gets sent out 1 day after the meeting.
+The same goes for the evaluation link, which gets sent out 1 day after the meeting.
 {{</section>}}

 {{<section title="Evaluation">}}